aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 With console sessions, NICE DCV directly captures the content of the desktop screen.
 With virtual sessions, NICE DCV starts an X server instance, Xdcv, and runs a desktop environment inside the X server.
 Multiple user sessions on a single server are allowed for virtual sessions.
 Refer to [Introduction to NICE DCV sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions.html#managing-sessions-intro) for more details.

-The CloudFormation template configure *multi-user.target* and *graphical.target* as default systemd target for `virtual` and `console` session type options respectively.
+The CloudFormation template configure *multi-user.target* and *graphical.target* as default [run level](https://tldp.org/LDP/sag/html/run-levels-intro.html) for `virtual` and `console` session type options respectively.